 Bruno Basso's Lab

-I am mainly interested in the ecosystem of row-crop production systems.
+Dr. Basso's main interest is in the ecosystem of row-crop production systems.
 Chemically intensive production requirements have raised serious concerns about the sustainability of these systems.
 Of particular importance is the ability to provide sustainable ecosystem services (crop production, carbon sequestration, and nitrogen conservation, in particular).

 - Developing and applying advanced crop system models to predict the impact of weather, soil and management on short-term and long-term yield, nutrient uptake, water use efficiency and environmental outcomes